harrelfe/blogd/content/post/impactpo.markdown

     PO             NA
     No X           NA

 With n=50,000 extreme non-PO in the binary covariate hardly affected the estimated treatment and its standard error, and did not affect the ratio of the coefficient estimate to its standard error.
 Non-PO in `\(X\)` does effect the intercepts which has an implication in estimating absolute effects (unlike the treatment OR).
-But by examining the intercepts when the covariate is omitted entirely one can see that the problems with the intercepts when PO is forced are no worse than just ignoring the covariate altogether.
+But by examining the intercepts when the covariate is omitted entirely one can see that the problems with the intercepts when PO is forced are no worse than just ignoring the covariate altogether (not shown here).

 Now simulate 1000 trials with n=300 and study how the various models perform.